 The archaeological park of Cihuatan was inaugurated in November 2007, and it has plenty of buildings to see and appreciate.
 Additionally, the site is not that far away from the country’s capital.

 At Cihuatan, in addition to the pyramids and other structures, you will also be able to enjoy the Interpretive Center and the Antonio Sol Museum.

 The Interpretive Center and the museum have plenty of information to help you know more about Cihuatan and its people.

-To sum up, in Cihuatan, you will see and appreciate the ceremonial centers, the pyramids, the ball courts, the palaces, and other buildings.
+At this archaelogical site, you will see and appreciate the ceremonial centers, the pyramids, the ball courts, the palaces, and other buildings.

 About Cihuatan El Salvador.

 Cihuatan was an urban settlement that included a large number of houses, temples, and palaces.

 Its impressive center covers over 70 acres and is split into two parts; the Acropolis, also called the Eastern Ceremonial Center, and the Western Ceremonial Center.

 The Western Ceremonial Center holds the main pyramid of the area; it has two Mesoamerican ballcourts and numerous platforms facing west that basically sustained other structures.